krlwlfrt/bibliographie/README.md

 ## 2.1 Step ##

 You might have to give the webserver access to the installation directory. (e.g. under Ubuntu: chown www-data /var/www/bibliographie)
-You might also have to give the files write rights. (e.g. chmod 0775 for all files) Those to steps depend on your environment...
+You might also have to give the files write permissions. (e.g. chmod 0775 for all files) Those to steps depend on your environment...

 ## 3. Step ##